Home / Problems / Trade-Show Return on Investment Has Collapsed

 Pre-show buyer research surfaces (website content, comparison pages, vendor evaluation guides) and post-show follow-up sequences segmented by buyer stage.
 The reallocation produces the pipeline the booth used to produce.

-Can we run the diagnostic before the next show?
+Can we run the marketing review before the next show?

 Yes if the show is at least eight weeks out.
-Two to three weeks of diagnostic work plus four to six weeks of operationalization fits the calendar.
-Tighter timelines compress the operationalization but do not change the diagnostic conclusion.
+Two to three weeks of fixed-scope marketing work plus four to six weeks of operationalization fits the calendar.
+Tighter timelines compress the operationalization but do not change the marketing review conclusion.

 Does this apply to digital trade shows and webinars?